Journeyman1337/Journey-CPP-Style-Guide/README.md

 ## Clear Line of Execution

 Language features and hacks that break the clear line of code execution should be avoided.
 The `goto` statement should never be used.
 Jump buffers should never be used unless they are required by a third party API.
-In this case, it is important to encapsulate the jump buffer usage as much as possible in order to minimize its reach.
+In this case, it is important to encapsulate the jump buffer usage as much as possible in order to minimize its reach (see [Feature Preference](#feature-preference)).
 Throwing and catching exceptions does not go against this guideline.

 ## Minimize Nesting